The Top 6 Dental Embezzlement Red Flags

 This is where you apply reason, logic and common sense.

-For each red flag that you observe, consider if there could be an alternate explanation, and the likelihood of that explanation being valid.
+(1) For each red flag that you observe, consider if there might be an alternate explanation, and the plausibility of that explanation being valid.

-For example: if your employee is clearly living beyond their means (new Tesla in the parking lot) and the explanation is “I had big win at the casino” – it’s unlikely to be true.
+For example: if your employee is clearly “living beyond their means” and her explanation is “I had big win at the casino” – then more likely to be a lie.

-When you assess each red-flag, consider the “weight” of your response.
+(2) When asked to assess a red-flag, consider the question and the “weight” of your response.

-Consider these two dentists who answered YES to this common red-flag question:
+Example: two dentists answered YES to this red-flag question:

 Question: “Does your employee have financial pressures at home?”

-Dentist A answered yes based on the fact that the employee’s wages were recently garnished (or creditors were calling the practice, or practice loans were not repaid, etc.)
+Dentist 1 answered yes based on the fact that the employee’s wages were recently garnished (or creditors were calling the practice, or practice loans were not repaid, etc.)

-Both dentists subjectively answered YES, however intuition tells us that Dentist A should probably be more concerned than Dentist B.
+Both dentists subjectively answered YES, however my intuition tells me that Dentist 1 should probably be more concerned than Dentist 2. (gambling is another red flag)

-If skeptical and careful reasoning cannot explain the red-flags you have observed, the next step is inquiry.
+If careful reasoning cannot explain the red-flag you observed, then the next step is to conduct a quiet inquiry.

-For each red-flag, ask yourself what other identifiable sources of information can be used to corroborate what was observed?
+Ask yourself if other sources of information can be used to corroborate what you observed?

-For example: If you are concerned because your employee is the first to arrive and last to leave the each day (or comes in after hours to do work), then you can inquire further by checking your building alarm system and computer audit logs.
+For example: If you are concerned that your employee is the first to arrive or last to leave the each day (or comes in after hours to do work), then you can inquire further by checking your building alarm system and computer audit logs.

 Most practices have an alarm system to that must be disabled when you enter, and enabled when you leave.
-Therefore, checking your building alarm log may tell you “how early” and “how late” your employees was coming and going.
+Checking your building alarm log can tell you “how early” and “how late” your employee was coming and going.

-If an employee is coming in early because they need to do things in order to conceal embezzlement, the pattern will vary.
-Some days they may not need come in early, other days will require them to come in very early.
+If an employee is coming in early because they need to “do things” in order to conceal embezzlement from you, then pattern will vary.
+Some days the employee may not come in early, other days the employee will come in really early.

-The alarm logs will also show the comings and goings after hours and on weekends.
+Your alarm logs will also show if someone goes into the office after hours or on weekends.

 You can also run an “audit report” from your practice management software to look for events that occur outside normal business hours.
 Most practice management software audit reports will show the date and time of events.
 Using those timestamps, look to see if things were happening when the office should have been closed.